 10 simple (but important) ways to connect with yourself

-There are so many benefits of meditation!
-It can help reduce stress and anxiety; enhances your self-awareness and promotes emotional health; it can help you sleep better and improve your attention span.
-If you need some help, there are plenty of apps with guided meditations available.
-Such examples include Calm, Headspace and Insight Timer.
+Meditation can help reduce stress and anxiety.
+It enhances your self-awareness and promotes emotional health.
+And it can help you sleep better and improve your attention span.

 Like meditation, yoga can reduce stress and anxiety, and more.
-It improves the quality of life; increases flexibility, balance, and strength; it can improve your sleep and breathing; it may even help with depression.
+It improves the quality of life and increases flexibility, balance, and strength.
+It can improve your sleep and breathing, and it may even help with depression.
 If you’re interested in learning more about the benefits of yoga, I have a post here.

 Write your worries away.
 Journalling is something I’m trying to get into.
-It will help you get to know yourself.
-Journalling can clarify your thoughts and feelings; it can reduce stress; it can solve problems more efficiently.
-Journalling can do so many things for you.
+It will help you get to know yourself, and it can clarify your thoughts and feelings.
+It can also help reduce stress and solve problems more efficiently.

 While it’s important to look after your mental health during lockdown; it’s also just as important to look after your physical health.
 Go for a walk or run, dance, workout.
 Exercise varies.
 Find something you enjoy!
-Keep in mind that countries have different regulations and restrictions in place when it comes to leaving your home, depending on where you are right now.
+Keep in mind there are different regulations and restrictions in place when it comes to leaving your home, depending on where you are right now.

-Exercise can improve your mood; it can improve your sleep; it can help combat health conditions; boosts your energy; it can improve your confidence.
+Exercise can improve your mood and sleep.
+It can help combat health conditions, boosts your energy and improves your confidence.
 Exercise can do a lot.
 Just make sure you’re safe.